Argonne-National-Laboratory/neml/doc/sphinx/crystal_plasticity.rst

 Fundamentally, crystal plasticity material models are treated no differently than any other macroscale plasticity model in NEML.
-They use the same :ref:`interface <NEMLModel>` as any other constitutive model and are at heart simply a collection of ordinary differential equations that provide update equations for the stress, given the strain, and some set of internal variables.
+They use the same :ref:`interface <NEMLModel>` as any other constitutive model and are at heart just a collection of ordinary differential equations that provide update equations for the stress, given the strain, and some set of internal variables.
 This means the user can use the crystal plasticity materials models in a finite element solver